nuvla/documentation/docs/docs/training/developer/manage-data.md

 Managing Data
 =============

+The data management facilities in Nuvla revolve around three
+resources:

+ - `data-object` representing a data object stored in S3,

+ - `data-record`, providing additional, domain-specific metadata for objects, and

+ - `data-set`, dynamic grouping of the other resources based on filters.

+See the full [data management](/docs/users/data-management.html) description to understand the data model, the resources, and workflows for data management.

-## Demonstration: Managing data (E)
+## Demonstration: Managing data (Emma)

-   - Demonstrate the standard workflow for uploading a data "object" and providing metadata for it.
-Do this through the API and if available, also show through the UI.
-Note that the system uses "pre-signed" URLs for access via S3 (HTTPS), so access control is done via Nuvla authentication and ACLs.

-   - Show how to create a data set, explaining the various filters that can be provided (and what they do!).
-Point out that these are dynamic and depend entirely on the "objects" that are currently registered with the system.

-   - For POSIX access, show what information is needed from the owner of the Swarm cluster and how this is added to the data record resources.
+The full lifecycle of a data object consists of the following steps:

+ - Create a new `data-object` resource in Nuvla,

+ - Use the "upload" action to obtain an upload URL for the data,

+ - Upload the data using the URL,

+ - Mark the `data-object` as "ready" and read-only via the "ready" action,

+ - Use the "download" action to obtain a download URL,

-   - Demonstrate how data and metadata can be removed from the system.
+ - Download the data using the URL,

+ - Delete the `data-object` to remove the Nuvla resource and the backing S3 object.

+All these actions can be completed with either the Python API or directly with the REST API, for example, with `curl`.

+In parallel, optional `data-record` resources can also be created.
+These resources associate enhanced, domain-specific metadata with the data objects.
+POSIX access information can be provided via `data-record` resources on infrastructures that expose data objects via S3 and via POSIX.

+The following text describes the full data object workflow via the Nuvla Python API.

+### Create Object

+### Upload Data

+### Mark Object as Ready

+### Download Data

+### Provide Metadata

+### Create Dataset

+### Remove Resources

-## Hands on: Managing data (E)
+## Hands On Exercises

-   - Repeat the data upload, ready, download, delete workflow for data objects, verifying that the ACLs work as expected for different users (e.g. share an object with your neighbor).
+Repeat the data upload, ready, download, delete workflow for data objects, verifying that the ACLs work as expected for different users (e.g. share an object with your neighbor).
 Provide a number of data objects to play with.

-   - Create some data objects and then create associated data record resources to provide additional metadata.
+Create some data objects and then create associated data record resources to provide additional metadata.
 Provide metadata for all the data object resources that you've created and vary this metadata to make queries more interesting.

-   - Try various queries over the data object and data record resources to understand the filter syntax and learn how to select the resources that you want.
+Try various queries over the data object and data record resources to understand the filter syntax and learn how to select the resources that you want.